mattwillsher/ansible-product-playbooks/README.md

-This repo contains largely generic playbooks.
+his repo contains largely generic playbooks.

 It is expected this repo lives in a folder called products alongside another called clients, where the client specific playbooks live.
 E.g